markuspoerschke/iCal/docs/components/event.md

 # Event

-The event domain Object `\Eluceo\iCal\Domain\Entity\Event` represents a scheduled amount of time on a calendar.
+The event domain object `\Eluceo\iCal\Domain\Entity\Event` represents a scheduled amount of time on a calendar.
-For example, it can be an one hour lunch meeting from 12:00 to 13:00 on 24th of december.
+For example, it can be an one-hour lunch meeting from 12:00 to 13:00 on 24th of december.

 ## Create new instance

 When creating a new instance with the static method `Event::create`, the optional parameter `$uniqueIdentifier` can be set.
-If it is not set, than a random, but unique identifier is created.
+If it is not set, then a random, but unique identifier is created.

 ```php
 use Eluceo\iCal\Domain\Entity\Event;